bloominstituteoftechnology/DS-Unit-4-Sprint-3-Deep-Learning/README.md

       2. Train an autoencoder
       3. Apply an autoencoder to a basic information retreval problem
 * Module 4: Artificial General Intelligence & the Future
   - Objectives:
       1. Describe the history of artificial intelligence research
       2. Know the important research achievements in AI
       3. Delineate the ethnical challenges faces AI

-Hello world testing
+Hello world.
+This is a test.